RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ## Quick Setup of Buckets

-Accessing the Web-UI first shows __Manage Pools__ section.
-A _bucket pool_ or a _pool_ is a directory to hold buckets.
+__Manage Pools__ section first shows when accessing the Web-UI.
+A _pool_ or a _bucket pool_ is a directory to hold buckets.
 Each pool corresponds to a single backend S3 server instance.
 Buckets and access keys are associated to a pool.

 The first step is to create a pool.
-Fill a directory as a full path and select a unix group, then click the create button (a plus icon).
+Fill a directory in a full path, select a unix group, then click the create button (a plus icon).
 The directory needs to be writable to the user:group pair.

 ![Landing page screenshot](../../v1/doc/ug1.jpg)

-__List Pools__ section shows a list of existing pools.
+__List Pools__ section displays a list of existing pools.
 It is a slider list.
 Check the "minio-state" of the pool just created.
 It should be _ready_.
-A pool in _inoperable_ state is unusable (often, the reason is the directory is not writable).
+A pool is unusable when it is in the _inoperable_ state (often, the reason is the directory is not writable).

 Select a pool by clicking the edit button (a pencil icon).
 It opens __Edit a Pool__ section.
 Or, delete a pool by clicking the delete